elfrances/grs/README.md

    }
 ```

-The GRS collects the data from the "Progress Update" messages sent by each of the VCA's, and periodically sends a "Leaderboard" message to all registered riders in the same gender and age group.
+The GRS collects the data from the "Progress Update" messages sent by each of the VCA's, and periodically sends a "Leaderboard" message to all registered riders in the same category; i.e. same gender and age group.
 Assuming there are N riders in the given gender and age group, the "Leaderboard" message would have the following format:

 ```
    {
      "msgType": "leaderboard",
+     "category": "<Category>",
      "riderList": [
        {"name": "<RidersName1>", "bibNum": <BibNum1>", "distance": "<DistanceInMeters1>", "power": "<PowerInWatts1>", "speed": "<SpeedInMetersPerSec1>"},
        {"name": "<RidersName2>", "bibNum": <BibNum2>", "distance": "<DistanceInMeters2>", "power": "<PowerInWatts2>", "speed": "<SpeedInMetersPerSec2>"},